65-Hour Adaptive and Trauma-Informed Yoga Teacher Training

 Rachel

-Listen to Rachel’s testimonial as she shares her journey through Move Through Yoga’s teacher training.
+Hear Rachel share her journey through Move Through Yoga’s teacher training.
 What began with uncertainty about teaching individuals who aren’t typical practitioners evolved into a deep sense of confidence and clarity about the why behind adaptive yoga — and her role in bringing it to life.
 Rachel reminds us that we are all seeking to be seen and connected, and there’s no better way to cultivate that connection than through adaptive yoga — a practice that meets every individual exactly where they are.

 FAQs